 The Associate of Arts Degree program is designed to equip students for ministry.
-The program requires 67 credit hours of course work for graduation and offers four options:
+The program requires 67 credit hours of course work for graduation and offers five options:

 - 1. Associate of Arts in Missions and Evangelism - 2.
 Associate of Arts in Christian Education - 3.
 Associate of Arts in Pastoral Ministry - 4.
-Associate of Arts in Information Technology
+Associate of Arts in Information Technology - 5.
+Associate of Arts in Business Management

-THE ASSOCIATE OF ARTS DEGREE WITH CONCENTRATION
+THE ASSOCIATE OF ARTS DEGREE IN CHRISTIAN EDUCATION WITH CONCENTRATION

-- 1. Child Development - 2.
-Business Management
+1. Child Development